-Or when I see black.
-That’s the color of the forty-five pound plates placed along the ends of a barbell.
+Or when I’m lifting weights.
+That’s forty-five pound plates placed along the ends of a barbell.
 I’m sitting up, eyes closed as my teammates hushed behind me.
 Truthfully, I was scared – clearing 225 pounds is a big milestone for any football player.
 I didn’t dare to voice out my concerns to the strength and conditioning coach, especially when he’s already staring at my bench.
 It’s too late to back out now.
-On the count of three my spotter and I gently cradle the entire thing onto my chest, and suddenly I’m clenching my arms and legs and chest and eyes so I can move the bar up, and I’m doing my best to ignore the encouragements and obscenities and rap music in the background because it’s so hard to breath, and the black weights hangs up in mid-air, slowly but surely inching towards a full extension, and holy crap, can I actually do this…?
+On the count of three my spotter and I gently cradle the entire thing onto my chest, and suddenly I’m clenching my arms and legs and chest and eyes so I can move the bar up, and I’m doing my best to ignore the encouragements and obscenities and rap music in the background because it’s so hard to breath, and the black weights hangs up in mid-air, slowly but surely inching towards a full extension, and holy crap, can I actually do this?

-I think it about it when I see white.
-I’m wearing the brand new white jerseys Nike had recently sponsored us with.
+Or whenever I see a Nike logo.
+I’m wearing the brand new uniform Nike had recently sponsored us with.
 We’re playing at Lake Washington High School.
 I’m looking up at the white field lights with my white gloves pointing towards the sky, celebrating my first quarterback sack as my teammates in white uniforms bear hugs me off the field, the exhilaration that electrified into the air…nothing but white.
 One of the parents managed to take a picture.
 I don’t think that smile would ever fade away.
 How happy must I’ve been to even acknowledge the cheers that erupted from the crowd that night?
 I still hear them.
 I see that smile and I see those waves of white.

-Or when I see brown.
+Or when I’m in a crowded office.
 I’m trying hard to not look at the coach’s eyes as we’re talking in his office five weeks before my senior season starts.
 Maybe it wasn’t supposed to happen this way or maybe it was, but he didn’t seemed angry at all.
 I said I’m leaving the team.
 Did he understand?
 I reckon he did.
 I’d always imagine a scenario where I’d stop myself just before I’d say those words and keep my childhood dream alive.
 Instead, silence.
 And I took everything down with me.

-About the Author (Author Profile)Mike is probably the only guy you'll see studying Elementary Education in SED.
-He is from Washington (the State) and a avid football fan, so don't be surprised to see him bunkered down by the television on Sunday afternoons.
-He's likes music, long naps, movies, Doctor Who, video games, and making people feel great, though not altogether at once.
-If he is not writing here, he's probably busy writing for the Seahawks Blog Field Gulls or cooking for somebody else.
+About the Author (Author Profile)Mike is a junior currently studying Elementary Education in SED.
+He is from Washington (the State) and a avid football fan, so don't be surprised to see him bunkered down by the television on Sundays.
+He's likes music, long naps, movies, Doctor Who, video games, and making people feel great (though not altogether at once).
+If he is not writing here, he's probably busy posting for the Seahawks Blog Field Gulls or cooking something exotic.